 Tesla Powerwall battery: A buying guide

 The Tesla Powerwall II battery is available in Australia.
 The battery can store up to 13.5kWh of electricity and comes with a 10-year warranty.
-Tesla Powerwall III is due to hit Australian shores in 2019; it is a smaller battery that can store up to 6.4kWh of electricity.
+Tesla Powerwall III is yet to hit Australian shores (expected late 2024); it is a smaller, more efficient battery with the same capacity as the original Powerwall.
 Tesla’s Powerwall II remains a popular solar battery despite its recent price increase.
 In this guide we cover:

 - Tesla Powerwall cost